derhauck/kapigen/README.md

 ```
 Merge Request   ->  current version + feature branch name
-Main            ->  will tag with new version and then release artifacts
+Main            ->  will tag with new version
+Tag             ->  creates new artifacts
 ```